jasonprogrammer/cx/README.md

 All elements of a list must be the same type
 ```

-What if we want to have more complicated, nested data structures as well?
-For
+What if we want to represent more complicated, nested data structures as well?
-example, here is a native Python data structure:
+For example, here is a native data structure in Python:

 ```python
 data = {